samtragesser/Advanced-Econometrics-II/Projects/README.md

 ### Project 2: Use Your NLSY Data to Estimate a Multinomial Logit Model
-Using the multinomial outcome created in Project #1, estimation of a mulitnomial logit model.
+Using the same data as Project #1, estimation of a mulitnomial logit model.
 Code includes regression results, average marginal effects, and analysis.

 ### Project 3: Random Utility Model

 For this project, you should consult the paper: Michael P. Keane and Nada Wasi, "Comparing Alternative Models of Heterogeneity in Consumer Choice Behavior," Journal of Applied Econometrics, Vol. 28, No. 6, 2013, pp. 1018-1045.